-On November 6th, 2021 I was at work ending my shift, A coworker of mine brought in some dry ice that he had used to cool down a chunk of freshly laid asphalt for testing.
+On November 29th, 2021 I was at work ending my shift, A coworker of mine brought in some dry ice that he had used to cool down a chunk of freshly laid asphalt for testing.
 She needs to cool the area to be able to drill a core out for compaction and void testing.
 She used dry ice because the section of asphalt that was paved is required by the Colorado Department of Transportation (CDOT) to open 2 hours following paving.
 Normal cooling methods do not cool the asphalt fast enough so dry ice was used.
 The whole crew was curious about the dry ice because its not everyday you have dry ice laying around.
 We decided to place some in the sink and turn on the water to see what would happen.
-A cloud of carbon dioxide gas was rapidly formed, an image of the water and dry ice in the sink is shown below in Figure 1.
+A cloud of carbon dioxide gas was rapidly formed, an image of the water and dry ice mixture in the sink is shown below in Figure.1.
 A dense white cloud of fog first rises above the sink.
 As more fog is produced, it stops rising and flows over the rim of the sink and down to the floor.
 I immediately thought of this class, Flow Visualization and the visual effects of dry ice turning into a gas, I then used my phone to capture this video.
+This video was used for assignment 3 and I decided to ask my coworker if she could order more dry ice to conduct an experiment and capture some flow visualization photos.

-Figure 1:Water and dry-ice in the sink
+Figure 1: Water and dry-ice in the sink